fuzziqersoftware/resource_dasm/README.md

 - Build and install phosg (https://github.com/fuzziqersoftware/phosg).
 - Run `make`.

-This project should build properly on sufficiently recent versions of macOS.
-This project currently does not build on Ubuntu because TrapInfo is a recursive type, and the default implementation of unordered_map on Ubuntu's GCC version does not allow map values to be an incomplete type.
-It may build on other Linuxes if the preceding is not an issue.
+This project should build properly on sufficiently recent versions of macOS and Linux.

 ## Using resource_dasm